-Kim Kardashian Pal Jonathan Cheban Slams Ex Ray J Sex Tape Shocker On ‘Celebrity Big Brother’
+Kim Kardashian Pal Jonathan Cheban Slams Ex Ray J’s Sex Tape Shocker On ‘Celebrity Big Brother’

-Long before Kim Kardashian had the power to break the Internet with a view of her famous derriere, she was known for her sex tape scandal, which also featured her ex Ray J. Now the sex tape scandal has resurfaced, thanks to Ray J’s presence on the reality TV show Celebrity Big Brother.
+Long before Kim Kardashian had the power to break the internet with a view of her famous derriere, she was known for her sex tape scandal, which also featured her ex Ray J. Now, the sex tape scandal has resurfaced, thanks to Ray J’s presence on the reality TV show Celebrity Big Brother.
 But Kim has a loyal defender in her corner, with her best friend Jonathan Cheban slamming the sex tape bombshell that Kardashian’s ex just dropped.

 Ray J provided the cameras with some lewd comments about his “infamous sex tape with ex Kim Kardashian during the Tuesday, January 3, episode of Britain’s Celebrity Big Brother,” reported Us Weekly.

 The two dated in the early 2000s.
 Now, at 35, Ray J is known as an R&B crooner, but rather than ignore his past history with Kardashian, now 36, the singer decided to boast about their sex tape.
-Ray J flaunted his success in TV and music as well as his sex tape scandal with the Keeping Up With The Kardashians star, telling the Celebrity Big Brother audience that he believed viewers wanted to know about the explicit video.
+Ray J flaunted his success in TV and music as well as his sex tape scandal with the Keeping Up with the Kardashians star, telling the Celebrity Big Brother audience that he believed viewers wanted to know about the explicit video.

 “You might know me for a lot of things — music, reality TV, oh, and you might also know me for my d–k,” the “Sexy Can I” crooner shared with the camera.